wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 Setting `startup-recovery-delay` to a value higher than the default of 0 allows multiple new members to join before redundancy recovery begins.
 With the multiple members present during recovery, the system will spread redundancy recovery among them.
 With no delay, if multiple members are started in close succession, the system may choose only the first member started for most or all of the redundancy recovery.

-**Note:** Satisfying redundancy is not the same as adding capacity.
+**注意:** Satisfying redundancy is not the same as adding capacity.
 If redundancy is satisfied, new members do not take buckets until the invocation of a rebalance operation.

 The parallel recovery implementation recovers quickly.
 For this reason, it is even more important to configure `startup-recovery-delay` to an appropriate value when restarting multiple members at the same time.
 Set `startup-recovery-delay` to a value that ensures all members are up and available *before* redundancy recovery kicks in.